onflow/fcl-js/packages/kit/README.md

 > This library is currently in alpha and is subject to change.

-A React library with hooks and components for interacting with the Flow blockchain.
+A React library with hooks and components (coming soon) for interacting with the Flow blockchain.

 ## Installation